LEARNAcademy/syllabus/Rails-C&V/05rails_forms_layouts_flash_messages.md

 ##### Inside the method:
 * Store the user ID and password in instance variables
-* Do some checks for whether they are valid; if they are, return with a meesage 'Credentials are acceptable', otherwise print 'Try again.'
+* Do some checks for whether they are valid; if they are, return with a message 'Credentials are acceptable', otherwise print 'Try again.'

 Test the method with the URL above.